Isaacmeedinaa/isaacmeedinaa/README.md

 - 👨‍💻 All of my projects are available at [https://www.isaacmedina.dev/](https://www.isaacmedina.dev/)

-- 💬 Ask me about **React, Javascript, Typescript, and MEAN Stack!**
+- 💬 Ask me about **React, Javascript, Typescript, and MERN Stack!**

 - 📫 How to reach me **isaac.meedinaa@gmail.com**